vincentchachere/osticket-prereqs/README.md

 </summary>

-### 3. ) Connect your Virtual Machine to Remote Desktop
+### 3. ) Connect your Virtual Machine to Remote Desktop (RDP)

+Use the username and password you created earlier to connect via RDP.

-*For assistance on connecting Virtual Machines to Remote Desktop go to Step 5 on [this lab](https://github.com/vincentchachere/virtual-machine)*
+*For help connecting Virtual Machines to Remote Desktop, refer to Step 5 in [my other lab](https://github.com/vincentchachere/virtual-machine)*

-- Username: `vincentchachere` (whatever you created in Part B: Step 2)

-- Password: `Your Password` (whatever you created in Part B: Step 2)

-- Click: `Continue`

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/ccaac932-e865-4110-a96e-96d18b5b3cd0">